jessicarush/javascript-notes/recursion.md

 console.log(factorial(5));  // 120
 ```

-and a variation that does the same thing:
+...and a variation that does the same thing:

 ```javascript
 function factorial(n, i) {